tdambrin/sp-graph-api/README.md

 - [x] The search endpoint can restrict types to be subsets of track, album, artist
 - [x] Incremental refresh of the graph when search
 - [ ] Interactive graph - not just player, update when (un)select types, load progressively
-- [ ] Query 2 levels from any node you click
+- [x] Query 1 level from any node you click
 - [x] Fix player bug that keeps running when leaving node